jblotus/explosivewebsprogramming/source/_posts/2013-01-13-common-javascript-gotchas.md

 In PHP specifically, when you declare a variable function outside of a class ([or namespace block][2]) you are essentially adding a function to the global namespace.
 In JavaScript, there is no such thing as a namespace per se, rather everything is attached to the global object.
 In the case of the web browser, that is the `window` object.
 The other key difference is that in JavaScript, functions and variables are attributes of the global object, which we typically refer to as properties.

-This can be troublesome because you won&#8217;t get a warning in JavaScript if you overwrite a global function or property and it can actually be quite dangerous.
+This can be troublesome because you won't get a warning in JavaScript if you overwrite a global function or property and it can actually be quite dangerous.

 <pre class="brush:js">function globalFunction() {
   console.log('I am the original global function');